tmnestor/unified_vision_processor_minimal/presentation_materials/vision_transformers_slides.md

 **Q&A Session** (10 min)

 <!--
 Speaker Notes: We'll build understanding systematically - from the tax-specific business context through technical architecture to concrete evidence.
 The focus throughout will be on tax document extraction specifically, not general document AI.
-By the end, you'll have the technical knowledge and business evidence needed to evaluate Vision Transformers as a LayoutLM replacement for our tax document processing pipeline.
+By the end, you'll have the technical knowledge and business evidence needed to evaluate Vision-Language Models as a LayoutLM replacement for our tax document processing pipeline.
 -->

 ---